Survey Design and Analysis

 Global Research’s role was to design a survey that could adequately assess the infrastructure priorities of respondents, while taking into consideration constraints to funding and options, and to present the survey results in an easily digestible and informative way.
 The aim of this survey was for respondents to make trade-offs between future options and, through this, communicate priorities.

-Ongoing customer Survey ~ EA Networks (2019 and 2021)
+Ongoing customer Survey ~ EA Networks (2019, 2021 & 2023)

-Ongoing customer Survey ~ EA Networks (2019 and 2021)
+Ongoing customer Survey ~ EA Networks (2019, 2021 & 2023)

 Prior to 2019, EA Networks had been conducting customer and contracting services surveys every two years.
 Global Research was contracted by EA Networks to help with this research.
 Our aim was to combine these two research activities into one, and target three key areas of investigation: